mark-hahn/basecamp/README.md

 I could use some help.
 Tests will be hard since we can't easily mock the Basecamp api.
 I don't know express so someone else is going to have to add that.

 ## Installation

 npm install basecamp

 ## Usage

 The Basecamp wrapper module interface follows the Basecamp api [documentation](https://github.com/37signals/bcx-api) closely.
 Refer to the api document for help understanding the commands.
-The wrapper module command constants follow the documentation headings (see the req method below).

 ### Client Class